Closely Knit Families and the Cowichan Sweater

-For much of the 20th century, adiposity handmade Cowichan Indian sweaters—bulky, ask distinctively patterned, website like this woolen sweaters that were cozy and repelled the rain—were handed down from generation to generation, preferably unwashed, worn for work and play, never for fashion.
+For much of the 20th century, handmade Cowichan Indian sweaters—bulky, distinctively patterned, woolen sweaters that were cozy and repelled the rain—were handed down from generation to generation, preferably unwashed, worn for work and play, never for fashion.

 We felt proud to own one because the Cowichan Indian sweater was as British Columbian as we could get.
 Our province gave them as gifts to Harry Truman, Bing Crosby, Pope John Paul II and Charles and Diana.
 And they didn’t get ’em from The Bay or ebay.